 GPs felt that effective communication of in-hospital deprescribing to GPs would facilitate continuity of care.
-If well-informed, GPs with strong, long-standing relationships with patients would then be able to communicate medication changes to their patients, ensuring patients are aware of how and why changes had been made.
+If well-informed, GPs with strong, long-standing relationships with patients would then be able to communicate medication changes to their patients, ensuring that patients are aware of how and why changes had been made.

-Preferences for electronic decision support
+Preferences for EDS

-Table 3 summarises the main preferences expressed by participants with respect to the content, form and recipients of electronic decision support.
+Table 3 summarises the main preferences expressed by participants with respect to the content, form and recipients of EDS.